-There are two types of herpes (herpes simplex virus): HSV-1 and HSV-2.
-Oral herpes around the mouth and on the lips usually is caused by HSV-1, but not exclusively so.
-Around 70-80% of the population have HSV-1 inside their bodies, but only about one third of those people will ever experience an oral herpes outbreak.
+There are two types of herpes simplex virus: HSV-1 and HSV-2.
+Herpes which occurs around the mouth and on the lips is usually, but not always, caused by HSV-1.
+Around 70-80% of the population carry HSV-1 inside their bodies, but only about one third of carriers will ever experience an oral herpes outbreak.

-HSV-2, on the other hand, most often is associated with genital herpes.
-That said, in recent years there’s been an increase in HSV-1 induced genital herpes, apparently spread through oral sex by partner who have HSV-1 oral herpes.
-The scientific consensus holds that around 15% of U.S. adults have genital herpes, but within these 15% only about 10-20% of carriers will experience a genital herpes outbreak (small, itching red bumps or white blister around your genitalia).
-So, most people with genital herpes aren’t even aware that they have it.
+HSV-2, on the other hand, is most often associated with genital herpes.
+However, in recent years, there has been an increase in genital herpes caused by HSV-1, which can be spread through oral sex.
+The scientific consensus holds that around 15% of U.S. adults have genital herpes, but within these 15%, only about 10-20% of carriers will experience a genital herpes outbreak (painful, itchy bumps or blisters on or around the genitalia).
+In fact, most people with genital herpes aren’t even aware that they have it.

-Whether one experiences a herpes outbreak in large part depends on one’s autoimmune system.
-The stronger that is, the less the likelihood of an outbreak, and vice versa.
-Sickness or certain drugs, like chemotherapy, can temporarily weaken the immune system and give the herpes virus the opportunity for an outbreak.
+Whether an HSV carrier experiences a herpes outbreak in large part depends on the immune system.
+The stronger it is, the less the likelihood of experiencing an outbreak.
+Conversely, sickness or certain drugs or chemotherapy agents, can weaken the immune system and give the herpes virus the opportunity to replicate.

 Valacyclovir (also known by the trade name Valtrex) is an oft-prescribed treatment for both oral and genital herpes.
 It also treats chickenpox, since that’s also a herpes virus strain.
 While valacyclovir primarily is used to prevent herpes outbreaks or lower their frequency in people who already carry the virus, by doing so the drug also lowers the risk of transmission.
 The weakened virus will have a more difficult time spreading to other people.